MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/failed-connection-between-power-automate-components.md

 ## Cause

-This issue could occur because there are two Power Automate for desktop applications installed on the machine (one installed from the Microsoft Store and one from the MSI installer), and they are of different version.
+This issue could occur if there are two Power Automate for desktop applications installed on the computer (one installed from the Microsoft Store and one from the MSI installer), and they are of different version.
 This is not a supported scenario due to conflicts between the installations.

 ## Resolution

 If your version of Power Automate for desktop is **2.34.176.23181 or higher** (Microsoft Store version **10.0.7118.0 or higher**), then follow the steps below to uninstall either one of the two apps and resolve the issue:

-1. Go to Windows Start Menu > Settings > Apps > Installed apps
+1. Go to **Start** > **Settings** > **Apps** > **Installed apps**.
-1. Search for **Power Automate**
+1. Search for **Power Automate**.
-1. Uninstall either one of the two – either Power Automate (Microsoft Store installation) or Power Automate for desktop (MSI installation)
+1. Uninstall either one of the two – either Power Automate (Microsoft Store installation) or Power Automate for desktop (MSI installation).

 If your version of Power Automate for desktop is **less than 2.34.176.23181** (Microsoft Store version **less than 10.0.7118.0**), then this error might occur if another process is running a named pipes server on the same machine.
 This process probably runs with elevated rights using the localhost endpoint.
 As a result, it blocks other applications from using the endpoint.